Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of the NGAS in the Leading Order to QFT in the Massive Symmetric Phase

 The actual/physical vacuum state in presence of interaction is approximated in the LO of NGAS by the state: $|~vac>$ which is the lowest energy state of $~H_{0}~$.
-The structure and properties of this state can be inferred from studying the quantum-canonical transformation (Bogoliubov-Valatin transformation, ref.[46]) connecting the interacting vacuum state (IVS) with the free-field vacuum ( FFV ) state.
+The structure and properties of this state can be inferred from studying the quantum-canonical transformation (i.e. Bogoliubov-Valatin transformation, ref.[46]) connecting the interacting vacuum state (IVS) with the free field vacuum ( FFV ) state.

-For this purpose it is convenient to start from the Fourier-decomposition of the field $~\phi(\vec{x},t)~$ in terms of the $~\it{free-field}~$ creation-and annihilation operators analogous to eqn.(4.5):
+For this purpose it is convenient to start from the Fourier-decomposition of the field $~\phi(\vec{x},t)~$ in terms of the $~\it{free~ field}~$ creation-and annihilation operators analogous to eqn.(88):

 where, now

 corresponding to the propagation of the free-field quanta satisfying the mass-shell condition : $~{k^{0}}^{2}~-~|\vec{k}|^{2}~=~m^{2}~$.
 The free-field operators satisfy the standard commutation relations :